Portfolio

 Anyway, Spencer offered to run an abbreviated version in the letters column and I agreed.
 It's around here somewhere and I'll put it up when I get around to scanning it.
 In the meantime you can read what it takes to earn the "undying admiration and respect" of a Pulitzer Prize winning editor.

-Contribution to William Safire's book On Language (56K GIF)
+Contribution to William Safire's book On Language (127K PDF)

 Gil Spencer wasn't the first Pulitzer Prize winning writer with whom I corresponded.
 For more than a quarter century William Safire has been writing his weekly "On Language" column for the New York Times.
 In one of his earliest columns he looked askance at President Carter's use of the term "encrypt" in a speech because Safire thought it was just a hifalutin subsitution for the more plainspoken "encode".
 It isn't.
 I knew Safire was wrong because I was using crypto as a US Navy radioman long before most of today's cypherpunks were born.
 I wrote Safire a letter correcting his English.